makoni/couchdb-vapor/README.md

 This is simple lib to work with CouchDB in Swift.
 - Latest version is based on async/await and requires Swift 5.5 and newer.
 Works with Vapor 4.50 and newer.
-- Version 1.0.0 can be used with Vapor 4 without async/await.
+- Since version 1.0.0 the lib can be used with Vapor 4 without async/await.
 Swift 5.3 is required
 - You can use old version for Vapor 3 from vapor3 branch or using version < 1.0.0.

 The only dependency for this lib is <a href="https://github.com/swift-server/async-http-client">async-http-client</a>